ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-03-13-21-CentryCaptial.md

 # Inequality
 Thear are two aspect on this topic.
 Compare across time and nationality with wealth distribution.
 - Is the inequality will keep incresing all the time?
-- How inflation reduce the inequality?(or maybe not)
+- How inflation reduce the inequality?(or maybe not)?
-- How to pr
+- How to prove the capital grow contantly close to 4-5 %?
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI1MjQ4NjI3LDE4NTE0MDEyNTUsNDY2MT
+eyJoaXN0b3J5IjpbLTEwOTA4MjcxMTEsMTg1MTQwMTI1NSw0Nj
-kyMjA3XX0=
+YxOTIyMDddfQ==
 -->